BRRRR Strategy: Formula to Buy 5 Rental Properties in 2 Years and Payoff in 7

 - Minimum 25% equity– “Whenever we’re buying a property, after rehab, it must have a minimum of 25% equity.”

 - Small Ranches– “We focus on buying small, three-bedroom, one and one-and-a-half bath ranches.”

 - $400 to $450 cash flow– “They must cash flow to the tune of $400 to $450 per property after all expenses, including management.”

-You start with the end goal, which will likely be the amount of cash flow required to cover your personal expenses, your current salary, or your ideal lifestyle, and then reverse engineer your 2-5-7 strategy to determine what market to invest in, how much equity you need (more on that later), the property type, and the monthly cash flow requirement for each deal.
+Similar to the BRRRR Strategy, you start with the end goal, which will likely be the amount of cash flow required to cover your personal expenses, your current salary, or your ideal lifestyle, and then reverse engineer your 2-5-7 strategy to determine what market to invest in, how much equity you need (more on that later), the property type, and the monthly cash flow requirement for each deal.